 Penobscot River- Katahdin Area: Abol Bridge Campground & Rip Dam Cabins

-Introducing Abol Bridge Campground on the Penobscot River
+Abol Bridge Campground on the Penobscot River is Your Adventure Basecamp!

 Easy Rafting Trip AccessIt’s just a short 10-mile ride up to the Penobscot Rafting trips put-in at McKay station and you’ll end your trip just three miles from the Campground.
 No long shuttles on buses to and from the river!
 Enjoy your exciting wilderness Penobscot rafting trip and be back to your cozy campsite within minutes of the takeout for a cold brew and blow-your-mind sunset viewing across the river.
 Now, that's more like it!
 Northern Outdoors is the only rafting outfitter located directly on the Penobscot River!